bigowash/Sudoku-Solver/README.md

 # Setup
 I used Virtual Studio Code Editor to host the server.
 Opening this folder, I ran the static folder using the launch.json file included in the repository.
 This hosts a server with a url of http://localhost:8080

-# Computing 2 Submission Proforma

-For each section, write a maximum of 200 words.

 ## Brief
 *State what you set out to acomplish with this web app.*
 This app takes an 81-character sudoku strings and solves it using various techniques that the user can select.
 Each time a button is pressed, the board is simplified and updated without having to reload the page.
 A link is provided to find 81 character strings easily.